 I work as a lab manager in the Nystul lab (Anatomy Department and Center for Reproductive Sciences at UCSF) characterizing follicle stem cell lineage in Drosophila Melanogaster.
 I am originally from the sunny Abidjan in Côte d’Ivoire, west Africa, and I have now been living in the United States for the past ten (10) years.
 My reason for joining the bargaining team is somewhat simple: collective bargaining for better Academic Researcher working conditions is worth my time and energy.
 As is commonly believed where I am from, “to go fast, go alone; to go far, go together”.
 I am happy to answer questions, listen to my fellow researchers, and to share more about my own involvement.
 Feel free to stop me if you ever see me around!

-Mateusz Gola, Assistant Researcher, UC San Diego
+Mateusz Gola, Associate Researcher, UC San Diego

 I am an Assistant Research Scientist at UCSD and Associate Professor of Psychology at Polish Academy of Science.
 As a clinical psychologist and cognitive neuroscientist I am interested in studies on addiction (especially behavioral, such as problematic porongraphy use or gaming) and development of new methods of addiction treatment using non-invasive brain stimulation.
 Since 2012 I have been a PI of several research projects funded by European and US agencies.
 I’ve experienced first hand how tremendously unstable AR positions can be, and hope that through collective bargaining we can improve our situation.